-Once you have completed your initial teacher training (ITT) and have achieved qualified teacher status (QTS), you can expect the following starting salaries, depending on your previous experience and local area:
+Once you have completed your initial teacher training (ITT) and achieved qualified teacher status (QTS), you can expect the following starting salaries, depending on your previous experience and the region in which you teach:

-These groups have higher pay scales, and where you fit into these will depend on your position, experience and location, as well as on your individual school.
-For more information about progression and leadership, please see our progression page
+These groups have higher pay ranges, and where you fit into them will depend on your position, experience, performance and location, as well as on your individual school.
+You can find out more on our progression page

-- teaching and learning responsibility (TLR) payments – additional pay if you take on extra responsibilities
+- teaching and learning responsibility (TLR) payments – you could receive additional pay if you take on extra responsibilities

-- holidays – more days than many people in other professions.
-Teachers work for 195 days per year in school, but will also need to prepare work during the holidays.
+- holidays – you'll get more days than many people in other professions.
+Teachers work for 195 days per year in school, but you'll also need to prepare work during the holidays.